JohannesAlmroth/thesis-johannes.almroth/README.md

 #### The logger class
 Responsible for:
-* Logging the actions of both the transmission and reader class
+* Logging the actions of the reader class
 * Displaying logs through visual means

-* Comparing action logs with actual data logs
+Different events for a logger:
++ Read data
++ Transmitted data
++ Changed internal value
++ Failure detection actions

+Logger will timestamp every event

 ## The hardware
 FiPy